eigenmiao/Rickrack/README.md

 ## Notice
 * Please read the documents and tutorials when you encounter problems.
-* Please don't open the socket server if you are not familiar with it.
-It is designed for obtain colors through python module in real-time.
+* The socket server is designed for obtaining colors from the Rickrack software in real-time.
 This server is disabled by default and can only be started from the command line.

 <div align="right"><a href="#table-of-content">[-> Back to TOC <-]</a></div>